ranjinimanoharan/assignment/readme.md

           name: nginx
 ```

 Now, we have the nginx server up and running inside a container.
-Here, `hostport` is used to expose the container to the outside world.
+Here, `hostport` is used to expose the container to outside.

 Create kubernetes deployment using:
 ```